manzoorqirat-boop/TanaBanaApp/README.md

 2. Set your API URL as a secret per environment (Expo dashboard → your project → Environment variables), matching the `EXPO_PUBLIC_API_URL` placeholders in `eas.json`.
-Point `preview` at whatever Railway URL you're using for QMfg's backend right now.
+Point `preview` at whatever Railway URL you're using for TanaBana's backend right now.
 3. Push this repo, then trigger a build:
    ```
    eas build --platform android --profile preview